jscastro76/threebox/docs/Threebox.md

 ```
 By default is `false`.
 This get/set property receives and returns the value to enable the option to have multiple 3D layers, where a default layer will be created internally that will manage the `tb.update` calls
 Despite this value can be changed in runtime, the value won't take effect unless there's a style change through `tb.setStyle`.
-So if you know your page could have multiple 3D layers, it's recommended to initialize it to true in Threeboc constructor with the init param `multiLayer: true`.
+So if you know your page could have multiple 3D layers, it's recommended to initialize it to true in Threebox constructor with the init param `multiLayer: true`.

 <br>